 - 3.1 A council member who seeks assistance under this policy is to make an application(s), in writing, to the CEO. - 3.2.
-The written application for payment of legal representation costs is to give details of: - (a) the matter for which legal representation is sought; - (b) how that matter relates to the functions of the council member making the application; - (c) the lawyer (or law firm) who is to be asked to provide the legal representation; - (d) the nature of legal representation to be sought (such as advice, representation in court and the preparation of a document); - (e) an estimated cost of the legal representation; - (f) why it is in the interests of the City for payment to be made; and - (g) if the matter relates to comments alleged to be defamatory: - (i) details of the comments; - (ii) when, by whom and the manner in which the comments were made; - (iii) whether the person making the request has given a concerns statement to the person alleged to have made the comments; and - (iv) whether the person alleged to have made the comment has made an offer to make amends. - 3.3 The application is to contain a declaration by the applicant that he or she has acted in good faith and has not acted unlawfully or in a way that constitutes improper conduct in relation to the matter to which the application relates. - 3.4 As far as possible, the application is to be made before commencement of the legal representation to which the application relates. - 3.5.
-The application is to be accompanied by a signed written statement by the applicant that he or she: - (a) has read, and understands, the terms of this policy; - (b) acknowledges that any approval of legal representation costs is conditional on the repayment provisions of clause 6 and any other conditions to which the approval is subject; - (c) undertakes to repay to the City any legal representation costs in accordance with the provisions of clause 6.
+The written application for payment of legal representation costs is to give details of: - (a) the matter for which legal representation is sought; - (b) how that matter relates to the functions of the council member making the application; - (c) the lawyer (or law firm) who is to be asked to provide the legal representation; - (d) the nature of legal representation to be sought (such as advice, representation in court and the preparation of a document); - (e) an estimated cost of the legal representation; and - (f) why it is in the interests of the City for payment to be made. - 3.3 The application is to contain a declaration by the applicant that he or she has acted in good faith and has not acted unlawfully or in a way that constitutes improper conduct in relation to the matter to which the application relates. - 3.4 As far as possible, the application is to be made before commencement of the legal representation to which the application relates.